 On the right side lie the relays that control the compressors' speed.
 All these relays are controlled by a computer.
-Ports C1 to C4 are connected to each compressor speed control input (see Figure 3).
+Ports C1 to C4 are connected to each compressor speed control input (see Figure 2).
 The control relays, CR1-CR4, are used to enable/disable each compressor separately.
-The speed relays, SR1-SR4, are used to vary the speed setting resistance from 0.17 $\Omega$ to 1.7 k $\Omega$ (Fig.4).
-These relays are ultimately responsible for controlling the compressors' speed and therefore for tracking the maximum power from the solar panels.
+The speed relays, SR1-SR4, are used to vary the speed setting resistance from 0.17 Ω to 1.7 k Ω (Fig.3).
+These relays are responsible ultimately for controlling compressors' speed and therefore for tracking the maximum power from the solar panels.
 These relays are required to sustain a very large number of ON/OFF cycles.
 This leads to the use of solid-state type of relays.
 The dashed line connecting SR1 to SR4 reveals that all four relays are controlled by the same signal from the computer, which means that all four compressors are driven at the same speed.
 The reason for choosing this kind of operation will be explained in Section 4.

-Step-down converter
+3.2 Step-down converter